MicrosoftDocs/microsoft-salescopilot-docs/articles/install-pin-sales-teams.md

 For more information about assigning user and group policies, go to [Assign policies to users and groups](/microsoftteams/assign-policies-users-and-groups).

+> [!IMPORTANT]
-After you install the Sales agent in both [Outlook](install-sales-as-an-integrated-app.md) and Teams, you must also [set up Sales agent in Microsoft 365 Copilot](set-up-sales-chat.md) to use the chat capabilities of Sales agent in Outlook and Microsoft 365 Copilot.
+> After you install the Sales agent in both [Outlook](install-sales-as-an-integrated-app.md) and Teams, you must also [set up Sales agent in Microsoft 365 Copilot](set-up-sales-chat.md) to use the chat capabilities of Sales agent in Outlook and Microsoft 365 Copilot.

 ## Welcome message